ccoenraets/forcejs/README.md

     npm start
     ```

-## Quick Start 2: Hybrid Mobile App
+## Quick Start 2: Hybrid Mobile App with Cordova and the Mobile SDK

 1. Install Cordova and the Salesforce Mobile SDK for the platform of your choice.
 For example, for iOS: